Biden to tell Xi that China must play by the rules - senior U.S. official | Politics

 Biden to tell Xi that China must play by the rules - senior U.S. official

+The United States and China, the world's biggest economies, disagree on the origins of the COVID-19 pandemic, Beijing's expanding nuclear arsenal and its stepped-up pressure on Taiwan, among other issues.
+"This is an opportunity for President Biden to tell President Xi directly that he expects him to play by the rules of the road, which is what other responsible nations do," the U.S. official told reporters, citing a litany of U.S. concerns, including China's economic "coercion" of U.S. allies and alleged human rights abuses.

-U.S. President Joe Biden will tell Chinese leader Xi Jinping at a virtual meeting on Monday aimed at reducing the chances of a superpower conflict China must "play by the rules of the road" like a responsible nation, a senior U.S. administration official said.
+U.S. President Joe Biden will tell Chinese leader Xi Jinping at a virtual meeting on Monday meant to reduce the chances of a superpower conflict that China must "play by the rules of the road" like a responsible nation, a senior U.S. administration official said.
 The video dialogue, initiated by Biden and expected by the United States to run for several hours on Monday evening, Washington time, will be about setting terms for future U.S.-China competition, the official told reporters.

+Both sides hope the most extensive talks between the leaders since Biden became president in January will make the relationship less acrimonious.
+The United States and China, the world's biggest economies, disagree on the origins of the COVID-19 pandemic, Beijing's expanding nuclear arsenal and its stepped-up pressure on Taiwan, among other issues.

-'DEEP SUSPICION' Xi, looking ahead to the Games and a key Communist Party Congress next year where he is expected to secure an unprecedented third term, is also keen to avoid heightened tensions with the United States.
+Xi, looking ahead to the Games and a Communist Party Congress next year where he is expected to secure an unprecedented third term, is also keen to avoid heightened tensions with the United States, while pushing back over the Taiwan issue.
+"The Taiwan question is the ultimate red line of China," the Global Times, a tabloid published by the ruling Communist Party's People's Daily, wrote in a Monday editorial.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)